-As far as Internet security is concerned, the use of a private IP address is more secure than the use of a public IP address, as private IP addresses are not directly visible on the Internet and are located behind NAT, which also ensures the security of the home network.
+As far as Internet security is concerned, using a private IP address is more secure than using a public IP address, as private IP addresses are not directly visible on the Internet and are located behind NAT, which also ensures the security of the home network.
 When using a public IP address, measures are required to provide additional security for the computer or server that are exposing their services to the Internet (e.g. using a firewall to block ports and protocols that are not used by the server; using a DMZ network segment to separate public services from the local network, etc.).

 A complete list of network descriptions for IPv4 can be found in RFC6890.

-How do I check if ISP assigns me a public address?
+How do I check if an ISP assigns me a public address?

 To check if your IP address is public, you can use myip.com (or any similar service).
 You will be shown the IP address that was used for accessing the site; and if it matches the IP address that your Internet service provider assigned you, then you have a public IP address.